 Many standard connectors have become commercial products with little profit margin.
 A series of environmental requirements promoted by the EU will enable connector manufacturers to use more expensive materials and change the manufacturing process.

 The advantages of wireless interconnection will continue to affect traditional copper core cables.
 Connector design engineers have been able to increase the bandwidth of copper connectors by optimizing the signal path length, but we may be increasingly inclined to optical fiber alternatives, which will become a more cost-effective option.
-Some of these factors may eventually begin to inhibit the traditional growth of micro electronic connectors
+Some of these factors may eventually begin to inhibit the traditional growth of micro electrical connectors